sunnyliketheweather94/computational_finance/README.md

      * Covered the use of the keyword *virtual* in C++ function prototypes and destructors
 3. Constructing a Simple Matrix class
      * Covered generic, templated programming
-     * Covered overloading of the addition, << and subtraction operators
      * Covered the std::vector and std::pair data structures
+4. Constructing a Matrix class
+     * Implemented the matrix-matrix, matrix-scalar, matrix-vector operations
+     * linking templated classes